Table of Contents

 Options range from national-level subsidies—such as the “production tax credit” for wind power, which helped transform the wind industry into an energy powerhouse—to smaller state- or city-level incentives, such as rebates or sales tax exemptions for solar panels and electric cars.

 Research & development

 The United States maintains over a dozen national energy laboratories that conduct research on everything from hydrogen fuel cells and electric motors, to nuclear fusion and advanced battery technologies.

 Investing in their research—and supporting other state and federal research and development programs that focus on the power sector—is integral to our efforts to fight climate change.

 The energy sector is large and complicated, and crosses many jurisdictional boundaries.
 No single policy can cover all the important areas of focus; rather, multiple complementary policies must combine to create a sustainable, fair, long-term framework.

-Other energy policies include efficiency standards for buildings and appliances; “net metering,” which allows electric ratepayers to generate their own power and sell it back to the grid; pollution standards for coal and other fossil fuel plants; and regulations for methane, which can escape from natural gas infrastructure.
+Other energy policies include efficiency standards for buildings and appliances; “net metering,” which allows electric ratepayers to generate their own power and sell it back to the grid; pollution standards for coal and other fossil fuel plants; and regulations for methane, which can escape from gas infrastructure.